 - 1 tablespoon pure maple syrup

-- Preheat the oven to 350 degrees Fahrenheit.
-Line an 8×8 inch baking pan with a parchment paper sling so the paper drapes over two sides.
+- Prep: Preheat the oven to 350°F. Line an 8×8 inch baking pan with a parchment paper sling so the paper drapes over two sides.

-- For the crust, in a medium bowl, whisk together the almond flour, coconut flour, tapioca flour, and sea salt.
-Add the ghee, maple syrup, and vanilla to the bowl, and fold everything together until a dough forms.
+- Make the Crust: In a medium bowl, whisk together the almond flour, coconut flour, tapioca flour, and sea salt.
+Add the coconut oil, maple syrup, and vanilla to the bowl, and fold everything together until a dough forms.
 Press the crust into the bottom of the prepared pan and bake for 8 minutes.

-- While the crust bakes, make the filling.
-In a medium saucepan over medium heat, combine the apple slices, coconut sugar, lemon juice, and maple syrup.
+- Make the Filling: In a medium saucepan over medium heat, combine the apple slices, coconut sugar, lemon juice, and maple syrup.
 Cover and cook for 10 minutes.
 Remove the pan from the heat.
 Add the tapioca flour, cinnamon, and nutmeg to the saucepan and stir until dissolved.
+Once cooled, add the apple mixture on top of the crust in the pan and spread evenly.

-- Let the apple pie bars cool completely before cutting them into nine even squares.
+- Cool: Let the apple pie bars cool completely before cutting them into twelve even squares.
 Store in the refrigerator for up to 5 days.
 Serve with a drizzle of powdered sugar glaze, vanilla ice cream, or 4-ingredient vegan caramel sauce.

 - To make baking go a bit quicker, peel and slice the apples as part of your prep work before you make the crust.